 The chicken tastes like the most divine roast.

 The Palusami parcels are like a sweet spinach pie.

 The Dalo is crispy, and you could mistake it for a crispy bread roll, but it is sliced and tastes a lot like potato.

 The fish melts in your mouth with the mouth-watering topping.

-This has been cooked earlier, and allowed to cool.
+I eat til I want to burst, and then, of course, there is dessert!
+This has been cooked earlier and allowed to cool.
 It is ripe plantain – a sister to the banana fruit but way bigger.
 It can be cooked green as a vegetable, or yellow as a fruit.

 Cooked in a syrup, it is sweet and lovely, and a refreshing end to our superb Fijian feast.

 It is already mid-afternoon, and the boys beg “Uncle Julian” continually to take them down the river in his wooden boat.
 We pile in and take off down the water tributaries, to the main river.
 At the mouth of the tributary, we find about 20 ladies (yes it is some of the ladies we met at our first village on the way to the farm) with a net right across the river fishing.
 This is illegal, and Julian will need to report them, as they are fishing in the breeding waters.